-This is a study that will test how an experimental drug (enfortumab vedotin) combined with a kind of anticancer drug called an immune checkpoint inhibitor (CPI) affects patients with cancer of the urinary system (urothelial cancer).
-This type of cancer includes cancer of the bladder, renal pelvis, ureter or urethra that has spread to nearby tissues or to other areas of the body.
-Patients will get the drugs twice every 21-day cycle.
-Patients will get enfortumab vedotin plus the CPI on day 1.
-Patients will get enfortumab vedotin only on day 8.
-This study will look at the side effects of giving the two drugs with each other.
+This study will test an experimental drug (enfortumab vedotin) alone and with different combinations of anticancer therapies.
+Pembrolizumab is an immune checkpoint inhibitor (CPI) that is used to treat patients with cancer of the urinary system (urothelial cancer).
+This type of cancer includes cancer of the bladder, renal pelvis, ureter or urethra.
+Some parts of the study will look at locally-advanced and metastatic urothelial cancer, which means the cancer has spread to nearby tissues or to other areas of the body.
+Other parts of the study will look at muscle-invasive urothelial cancer, which is cancer at an earlier stage that has spread into the muscle wall of the bladder.
+This study will look at the side effects of enfortumab vedotin alone and with other anticancer therapies.
 A side effect is a response to a drug that is not part of the treatment effect.
-This study will also test if the cancer shrinks with treatment.
+This study will also test if the cancer shrinks with the different treatment combinations.